 4. Check rules for different categories of your product e.g. Adult Only section – For age & above 18+.

-5. Avoid using text, images and videos that are subject to copyrights (i.e original works of authorship).
-E.g. Taking image from web magazine “Celebrity wearing aviator shades” using it for your purpose to sell shades is violation of copyrights.
+5. Avoid using text, images, and videos that are subject to copyrights (i.e original works of authorship).
+E.g. Taking images from web magazine “Celebrity wearing aviator shades” using it for your purpose to sell shades is a violation of copyrights.

 What does it mean to sell at “Fair Market Value” (FMV) ?